DuanWong/DuanWong/README.md

 ## About me

 Hello!
 My name is Duan, and I am a web designer based in Winnipeg.
-I am passionate about creating visually appealing, user-friendly websites that offer seamless user experiences.
+I am passionate about creating visually appealing, user-friendly websites that deliver seamless digital experiences.

 Before moving to Canada, I worked in IT as a product manager in China, where I focused on understanding user needs and translating them into functional and aesthetically pleasing designs.
-I have always had an interest in web design, which led me to study software development, with the goal of enhancing my skills in both front-end development and user experience design.
+My interest in web design led me to study software development at MITT in Winnipeg, where I'm focused on improving my front-end and user experience design skills.

 I love exploring design trends, color theory, and layout principles to create designs that are not only beautiful but also intuitive and easy to use.
 I enjoy working on projects that involve responsive design, making websites accessible on all devices.